tflovorn/scsbz/README.md

 * double.f90
     * Define double-precision data type.
-* rootfinder.f90
-    * Find a root of the given function.
-Assume only one root exists in the specified range.
 * environment.f90
     * Define data type holding relevant environment variables needed for evaluating error in self-consistent equations.
 * brillouin.f90